 A few of Jazz's major customers purchase services and products from us by contract.
-Most other customers purchase from Jazz using purchase orders.
-Jazz prices its products for these customers on a per wafer or per die basis, taking into account the complexity of the technology, the prevailing market conditions, volume forecasts, the strength and history of its relationship with the customer and its current capacity utilization.
+Most other customers make such purchases from Jazz through purchase orders.
+Jazz prices its products for these customers on a per-wafer or per-die basis, taking into account the complexity of the technology, the prevailing market conditions, volume forecasts, the strength and history of its relationship with the customer and its current capacity utilization.